fallen-icarus/cardano-loans/GettingStarted.md

   --testnet)
 ```

-You need to prove to the script that the next deadline has not passed yet so you need to set the
+You need to prove to the script that the loan's expiration has not passed yet so you need to set the
-invalid-hereafter of the transaction to the next deadline.
-The next deadline is either the next
+invalid-hereafter of the transaction to the loan expiration time.
+When applying interest to multiple
-compounding time or the loan's expiration, whichever is first.
-When making payments on multiple
 loans, the invalid-hereafter should be set to the earliest time.

 ##### Calculate the hash of the staking credential used in the borrower address